-IASB encourages companies to apply materiality judgements
+IASB refines its definition of material and encourages companies to apply judgement

 Making information in financial statements more relevant and less cluttered is one of the IASB’s key focus areas.